Milan Kolena

 Milan Kolena (born May 12, 1994) is a Slovak ice hockey centre.
-He is currently playing for the Sheffield Steeldogs of the National Ice Hockey League in the United Kingdom.
+He most recently played for the Sheffield Steeldogs of the National Ice Hockey League in the United Kingdom.

 Kolena previously played nine games in the Kontinental Hockey League for HC Slovan Bratislava and also played in the Slovak Extraliga for MHC Martin, HC Košice, MsHK Žilina and ŠHK 37 Piešťany.

 He moved to the United Kingdom in 2016, signing for the Telford Tigers.